infinity0/msg-notes/causal/01-ordering.rst

 If the first message has replay protection (e.g. if it is fresh), we also inductively gain this for the entire session.
 This is because each message contains unforgeable references to previous parent messages, so everything is "anchored" to the first non-replayable message.
+In other words, this ultimately depends on the session membership control protocol, which we discuss elsewhere.
+TODO: link

 Other topics
 ============